MooseKnuckleV22/fireboard-ble/README.md

 # FireBoard BLE Integration for Home Assistant

-**Monitor your FireBoard thermometer locally, privately, and instantly.**
+**Monitor your FireBoard thermometer LOCALLY, privately, and instantly.**

 This Custom Integration connects your **FireBoard** meat thermometer directly to **Home Assistant** using Bluetooth (BLE).
 It is completely **Local-First**, meaning it works 100% offline.
 No cloud account, no API keys, and no internet connection required.